Virginia HOA Laws

 In Virginia, an HOA has the power to:

-• Collect assessments for common expenses;
+• Collect assessments for common expenses

-• Regulate common areas;
+• Regulate common areas

-• Collect charges to maintain and operate the common areas;
+• Collect charges to maintain and operate the common areas

-• Collect charges for late payments of assessments;
+• Collect charges for late payments of assessments

-• Levy reasonable fines; and
+• Levy reasonable fines

-• Foreclose on your house for unpaid liens.
+• Foreclose on homes for unpaid liens

 Additionally, HOA governing documents can grant further powers such as restrictions on home ownership, exterior paint colors, fencing and parking requirements.

-In Virginia, an HOA may impose fines on a homeowner for violating its rules.
+In Virginia, an HOA can impose fines on a homeowner for violating its rules.
 The HOA must give the homeowner notice and an opportunity to correct the violation.
 Charges or fees may not exceed $50 for a single offense or $10 per day, for up to 90 days, for any continuous offense.

-An HOA cannot fine a homeowner for (or generally prohibit):
+An HOA cannot fine a homeowner for (or generally prohibit) any of the following:

-• Displaying the American Flag so long as the flag is displayed in a manner consistent with federal flag display law;
+• Displaying the American flag so long as the flag is displayed in a manner consistent with federal flag display law

-• Installing solar energy panels;
+• Installing solar energy panels

 After giving notice, the HOA must provide the delinquent homeowner with at least 60 days to pay the debt.
 The HOA may sell the property if the homeowner does not pay the debt within 60 days.
 A homeowner may prevent a sale by paying the debt plus all expenses the HOA incurred during the foreclosure process.